-In accordance with provision 31 of the 2018 UK Corporate Governance Code the Directors have assessed viability over a period longer than that required for going concern and have chosen the period to the end of March 2024.
+In accordance with provision 31 of the 2018 UK Corporate Governance Code the Directors have assessed viability over a period longer than that required for going concern and have chosen the period to the end of March 2025.

-Whilst the Board has no reason to believe the Group will not be viable over a longer period, the period over which the Board considers it possible to form a reasonable expectation as to the Group's longer-term viability, based on the risk and sensitivity analysis undertaken, is the period to 31 March 2024.
+Whilst the Board has no reason to believe the Group will not be viable over a longer period, the period over which the Board considers it possible to form a reasonable expectation as to the Group's longer-term viability, based on the risk and sensitivity analysis undertaken, is the period to 31 March 2025.

 The Board has considered whether it is aware of any specific relevant factors and notes, in particular, Ofgem's RIIO-ED2 consultation document, which indicates lower equity returns and possibly a changed incentive environment for RIIO-ED2.

-The Board has considered the impact of the COVID-19 pandemic on operations and liquidity and has also considered the current political environment, including potential changes in future government policy as well as the impact from Brexit, in making the viability assessment.
+The Board has considered the impact of the COVID-19, the current economic environment including rising inflation and supply chain disruption, the political environment, including impacts from the invasion in Ukraine and potential changes in future government policy as well as the impact from Brexit, in making the viability assessment.